dcutting/Song/README.md

 "Welcome to Fibonacci".out
 loop()
 ```

+Song automatically detects tail call recursion like this and ensures new stack frames are not created for each iteration of the loop.
+More generally, this means your functions can recurse to any depth when written in tail call style.

 Scripts can also read arguments from the command-line passed in the `args` variable.
 The first argument will be the name of your script, so you'll usually want to read the second one: